pmagaz/rextore/README.md

 )
 ```

-Select$ returns a subscription to the store, so when you use selec$ method you are stabilising and subscription to the store and its state tree:
+Select$ returns a subscription to the store, so when you use selec$ method you are stabilising a subscription to the store and its state tree:

 ```javascript
 const decreaseReducer = (action$, state) =>   action$